The Story Behind The Song: ‘Instant Karma!’, John Lennon’s one-day wonder

 Alan White was a member of Lennon’s band at his solo concert debut with the Plastic Ono Band in Toronto, and being apart of this recording (as everything did), the wheels were moving quickly indeed.
 “I was just waking up in the morning when I got a call from [longtime Beatles assistant] Mal Evans,” White remembered in 2014.
 “He said John had just written this song and he wanted to record it today and release it next week.”

-As per Phil Spector’s ‘Wall of Sound’ style, though the song was recorded in a day, the massive amount of overdubs were concluding over the following week.
+As per Phil Spector’s ‘Wall of Sound’ style, though the song was recorded in a day, the massive amount of overdubs were concluding over the following week and pushed back the release date.
 Three pianos (two acoustic, one electric) were added, with Lennon, Harrison, White, and Voormann all being a particular brick in this wall of sound.
-A rag-tag group of people from a nearby nightclub were even invited in to provide the singalong backing vocals, Harrison leading the sozzled choir which also included manager Allen Klein.
+A rag-tag group of people from a nearby nightclub was even invited to provide the singalong backing vocals, Harrison leading the sozzled choir which also included manager Allen Klein.